For a condensed version of the information below, click here for a printable pdf.

 Denied Applicant's Right to Know

 All landlords in Dane County, including the City of Madison, must include the following language in written rental applications: "Do you wish to receive a written explanation of a denial of tenancy?
-Yes __ / No __."
-If an application is denied and the applicant checked "yes," the landlord must provide the written explanation within 10 business days.
-The rejected applicant may also make a separate written request for an explanation, which must be received by the landlord within 10 days of the denial (DCO 31.24).
+Yes___ / No___."
+If an application is denied and the applicant checked "yes," the landlord must provide a written explanation within 10 business days.
+The rejected applicant may also make a separate written request for an explanation, which must be received by the landlord within 10 days of the denial.
+DCO 31.24, Wis.
+Stat.
+66.0104(2)(d)1.a., 2013 Wis.
+Act 76, Sec.
+2 & 4Eff.
+3/1/14.

-In addition, Madison General Ordinance 32.08(5) requires all landlords to provide written reason for denial, under all circumstances, within three days of a denial of an application.
+In addition, MGO 32.08(5) requires that all landlords provide a written reason for denial, under all circumstances, within three days of denying an application.
 The only situation in which a City of Madison landlord would not have to provide a written explanation would be if the applicant had checked "no" on the rental application.
-(If a landlord fails to make a decision within 21 days of receipt of an application, the application is considered denied.)
+(If a landlord fails to make a decision within 21 days of receipt of an application, the applicant is considered denied.)

 How can landlords avoid discriminatory treatment?

-Landlords should create a set of non-discriminatory procedures and follow them consistently regardless of what class the tenant belongs to.
-The fair housing laws impose a small burden on landlords, but have a huge impact on tenants.
+Landlords should create a set of non-discriminatory procedures for everyone and follow them consistently regardless of what class the tenant belongs to.
+It's the best way to protect landlords and their tenants.

-Avoid phrases like: "perfect for ...."
+- Advertise the features of the apartment, not who you want to rent it to.
+Avoid phrases like: "perfect for ..."
 Instead, describe the apartment itself and let prospective tenants decide if they are interested.